How is Zeffy free?

 Here are a few tips to help get you started:

-4. A movie night can be a fun/scary/sad way to raise money for your school or library.
+4. A movie night can be a fun way to raise money for your school or library

-There's nothing weirder or more taboo than being in school at night.
-Take advantage of this by hosting a movie night at your kid's or teen's school.
-It’s one of those fundraising ideas that pulls people in because of how different it feels.
+There's nothing quite as novel as being in school at night.
+Take advantage of this by hosting a movie night at your school.
+It's one of those fundraising ideas that pulls people in because of how different it feels.
+Note: if you are showing a film to a public audience, you will need a public performance licence (such as those offered by Filmbankmedia or MPLC) unless the content is already licensed for community screening.
+Charity rates are available.

-Fundraising ideas for arts and culture nonprofit organizations.
+Fundraising ideas for arts and culture charitable organisations

-Arts and culture nonprofit organizations is a heartwarming fundraising campaign.
-They have the distinct advantage of being able to create and entertain original art and performances to raise funds and awareness for their cause.
-So, put your talents to work with some creative fundraising ideas!
+Arts and culture charitable organisations have the distinct advantage of being able to create and showcase original art and performances to raise funds and awareness for their cause.
+Put your talents to work with some creative fundraising ideas.

 A gallery night is the excuse your community members are looking for to dress up, get out of the house, get to know some local artists, and support a good cause while they're at it.

-An indoor or outdoor mural is a creative fundraising idea that will not only help your nonprofit raise funds, it will also build awareness about your cause.
+An indoor or outdoor mural is a creative fundraising idea that will not only help your charity raise funds, it will also build awareness about your cause.

 Here are a few tips to get things started: